bcurran3/ChocolateyPackages/choco-package-list-backup/readme.md

 * From Windows, click Chocolatey Package List Backup in the Windows Start Menu or Package List Backup inside the Chocolatey folder if [Chocolatey Shortcuts](https://chocolatey.org/packages/choco-shortcuts-winconfig) is installed.

 ###CHANGELOG:
+* 2019.07.02 - now saves OneDrive backups to free, paid, and corporate folders
 * 2019.06.27 - now backups the config file, can now also make archival versions of pins.bat, edited config comments to not add quotes to custom path.
 * 2019.01.31 - file saving functions re-written and optimized, check for errors caused by other Chocolatey instances
 * 2019.01.29 - fixed bug where iCloudDrive preference wasn't checked correctly, thanks sandscap-sc!